Search Easicat Log into your account

 Bring samples and a copy of the recipe to share with the group.
 Registration is required for participation in this group.
 Join us any time!

-(Lego Lab will take place on the second Wednesday of each month)
+(Lego Lab will take place on the second Wednesday of each month through August)

 Do you love to build with Legos?
 Come join other Lego fans for our Library Lego Lab and see what you can dream up!
 We’ll provide all the Legos, you bring your imagination.

-This will be an open format club so stop in any time between 3:30pm and 4:15pm; just make sure to give yourself enough time to finish your project.
+This will be an open format club so stop in any time during the program, just make sure to give yourself enough time to finish your project.

 We look forward to seeing you at the library!